-WVRC offers individualized anesthesia planning for every patient that is to undergo sedation or anesthesia at our hospital.
-Prior to anesthesia, the doctor will perform a complete physical examination and consider your pet’s temperament, age, breed, health and the procedure when creating their plan.
-These considerations will influence drug choices, support, and the monitoring of your pet while they are anesthetized to make sure he or she is safe from beginning to end.
-An important component of the anesthetic plan is a customized approach to pain management.
+WVRC offers individualized anesthesia planning for every patient who undergoes sedation or anesthesia at our hospital.
+Prior to anesthesia, the doctor will perform a complete physical examination and consider your pet’s temperament, age, breed, health, and procedure when creating their plan.
+These considerations will influence drug choices, support, and monitoring of your pet while they are anesthetized to ensure he or she is safe from beginning to end.
+A critical component of the anesthetic plan is a customized approach to pain management.

 Whenever possible, loco-regional anesthesia techniques, such as nerve blocks and epidurals, are incorporated into each pet’s pain management plan as they have become the standard of care in human medicine.
 Such techniques hasten the return to normal activity, provide the best pain control after surgery, and allow us to use lower doses of other medications that can affect alertness and appetite.

-Our anesthesiologist has extensive experience safely anesthetizing patients with a variety of disease processes including:
+Our anesthesia team has extensive experience safely anesthetizing patients with a variety of disease processes, including: